Lilium: Species used

 But Japanese sources c.
 1895–1900, give a top-three list which replaces kooni yuri with the sukashi-yuri (透かし百合) named from the gaps between the tepals.

 There is uncertainty regarding which species is meant by the hime-yuri used as food, because although this is usually the common name for L. concolor in most up-to-date literature, it used to ambiguously referred to the tiger lily as well, c.
 1895–1900.
 The non-tiger-lily himeyuri is certainly described as quite palatable in the literature at the time, but the extent of exploitation could not have been as significant.

 North America

-The flower buds and roots of Lilium canadense are traditionally gathered and eaten by North American indigenous peoples.
+The flower buds and roots of Lilium columbianum are traditionally gathered and eaten by North American indigenous peoples.
 Coast Salish, Nuu-chah-nulth and most western Washington peoples steam, boil or pit-cook the bulbs of Lilium columbianum.
 Bitter or peppery-tasting, they were mostly used as a flavoring, often in soup with meat or fish.